StarRocks/starrocks/docs/en/using_starrocks/query_rewrite_with_materialized_views.md

 - Currently, StarRocks does not support Partition Union rewrite.
 - Query rewrite is not supported if the view contains random functions, including rand(), random(), uuid(), and sleep().
 - Query rewrite is not supported if the view contains columns with same names.
 You must assign different aliases for columns with the same names.
-- Views that used to create a materialized view must contain at least one column of the following data types: integer types, date types, and string types.
+- Views that are used to create a materialized view must contain at least one column of the following data types: integer types, date types, and string types.
 For example, you cannot create a materialized that queries the view, because `total_cost` is a DOUBLE-type column.

   ```SQL
   CREATE VIEW v1